selenkarakaya/plant-store-ecommerce/README.md

 # 🌿 Plant Store – Online Houseplants E-Commerce Platform

 An e-commerce web application for selling houseplants, built with modern technologies on both frontend and backend.
-The project includes a customer shopping experience with product browsing, cart management, checkout, and admin controls.
+The project includes a customer shopping experience with product browsing, cart management, checkout.

 <div align="center">